1998–99 FC Basel season: Overview

-Pre-season

-Guy Mathez, who had taken over the coaching in January of that year, was appointed as the new trainer at the start of the season, but on 14 May 1999 he was sacked and was replaced by Marco Schällibaum (ad interim) until the end of the season.
+The Campaign

+Transfers

 The club made many new signings as the season started, these included Mario Cantaluppi who returned from Servette.
 Also from Servette came the Romanian international Dan Potocianu and, on loan, the youngster Carlos Varela.
 Aleksandr Rytchkov was signed from 1.
 FC Köln and Philippe Cravero signed in from lower classed Etoile Carouge.
-The Ivorian international Ahmed Ouattara and the young Brazilian Abedi were signed in from Sion.
-Benjamin Huggel was signed in from local amateur club FC Münchenstein, he had played the previous season for FC Arlesheim, in the fourth tier of Swiss football.
+Benjamin Huggel was signed in from local amateur club FC Münchenstein, however he had played the previous season on loan to FC Arlesheim in the fourth tier of Swiss football.

+The Ivorian international Ahmed Ouattara, the young Brazilians Abedi and Argemiro Veiga were signed in from Sion.
+The transfers of Ouattara, Veiga, and Abedi (Robson Vicente Gonçalves) happened as part of a sudden, rushed "Blitzaktion" (lightning action) that moved multiple players between clubs at one time.
+The rushed deal move was finalised in a hectic, last-minute administrative flurry ahead of the season.
+The transfers faced complications primarily due to financial disputes and contractual wrangling involving Sion's contentious club management at the time.
+This was characterised by disputes over player registrations, unpaid wages, and fierce negotiations regarding transfer fees with club hierarchy.
+The Swiss Football Association (SFV/ASF) scrutinized the validity and clearance of multiple simultaneous transfers between the two rival clubs, delaying official eligibility for the start of the 1998–99 season.
+Because several players were shifted in a disorganized mass operation under tight deadlines, sorting out registrations, contractual details, and club clearances caused friction and delays at the start of the season.

 In the other direction Adrian Knup, Daniel Salvi and Jürgen Hartmann all ended their football careers.
 Dario Zuffi returned to his club of origin Winterthur after having playing five years for the club.
-Jan Berger moved to Aarau and youngster Alexander Frei was loaned out to Thun so that he could obtain more playing time.
-Fabinho Santos returned home to Joinville in Brasil.
+Jan Berger moved to Aarau and Maurizio Gaudino moved on to VfL Bochum.
+Further, youngster Alexander Frei was loaned out to second-tier Thun so that he could obtain more playing time.

-The first half of the season, until 13 December 1998, Basel's home ground was the St. Jakob Stadium.
-From 7 March 199 they played their games in the Stadion Schützenmatte and this because the old stadium was demolished and the new stadium was to be built on the same ground.
-The construction of the new stadium was to be in a little more than two years.
-The new stadium, the St. Jakob-Park, was to be an all seater, the old stadium had standing places on three sides.

-The Campaign

 Domestic League

 The club's priority aim was to remain in the top flight of Swiss football.
 The season started fairly well, with five victories and three draws in the first ten rounds.
 However, seven defeats in the next nine rounds let the team slip down into the bottom areas of the table.
 Basel ende the qualification stage with eight victories, four draws and ten defeats, with just 21 goals scored and 34 conceded, with 28 points in sixth position in the league table.
 With this tally they were qualified for Champions Group for the second half of the season.
-With an average second half of the season, winning five games, drawing four and losing five, Basel in the league tables fifth position, managed to qualify for the 1999 UEFA Intertoto Cup.
+The club's new aim was to aim for the European competitions, but, with an average second half of the season, winning five games, drawing four and losing five, Basel ended in the league tables fifth position and managed a position to qualify for the 1999 UEFA Intertoto Cup, but were nine points away from a slot for the European competitions.
 With four goals in the qualification round and six in the championship round Mario Frick was the team's top goal scorer.